superduper-io/superduper/README.md

 **What is SuperDuperDB?**

   - 🔄 an **end-to-end live AI deployment** which includes a model repository, model training and computation of outputs.
-  - 📦 a feature store where the model outputs are stored alongside the inputs in desired formats and types.
+  - 📦 a **model output store** where the model outputs are stored alongside the inputs in desired formats and types.
-  - 🔢 a fully functional vector database to easily generate vector embeddings of your data with your favorite models and APIs and connect them with MongoDB vector search.
+  - 🔢 a **fully functional vector database** to easily generate vector embeddings of your data with your favorite models and APIs and connect them with MongoDB vector search.
-  - 📈 a model performance monitor enabling model quality and degradation to be monitored as new data is inserted.

 **Who is SuperDuperDB for?**